inspec/inspec-aws/docs/resources/aws_batch_compute_environment.md

 The name of the Batch compute environment.

-For additional information, see the [AWS documentation on Batch compute environment](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-computeenvironment.html).
+For additional information, see the [AWS documentation on the `AWS::Batch::ComputeEnvironment` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-computeenvironment.html).

 ## Properties